-To protect yourself and your assets against any of these claims, you should adopt the asset protection strategies below.
+To protect yourself and your assets against any of these claims, you should adopt the following strategies:

 Some of the most popular strategies call for changes in the legal and ownership status of your business.
 This can be a bridge too far if you are at a very early stage in your enterprise, but asset protection has to start somewhere, and the earlier it happens, the better.

 The best thing to do when you start a business is to open separate bank accounts and credit cards for your company.
 Straight away, always ensure that you don't make a habit of using your company accounts for personal needs and vice versa.